Ken15-vn/Neoscript-C-Plus-Plus-edition/README.md

 🛠️ System Requirements:

+- Windows 10/11 (64-bit recommended).
-- Python 3.11 or higher (Required to run the interpreter).
+- Microsoft Visual C++ Redistributable (Required to run the compiled executable).
+- Internet connection (Only for initial setup and downloading tools).

 💡 Recommendation: